ulfalizer/nesalizer/README.md

 ## Other stuff ##

-[A tutorial I wrote on reading circuits in Visual 6502 and other simulators based on the same framework](http://wiki.nesdev.com/w/index.php/Visual_circuit_tutorial), with help from Lidnariq and Quietust.
+A tutorial I wrote (with help from Lidnariq and Quietust) on reading circuits in Visual 6502 and other simulators based on the same framework can be found [here](http://wiki.nesdev.com/w/index.php/Visual_circuit_tutorial).
 Some obscure behaviors were reverse-engineered from studying circuits and running simulations.

 ## Screenshots ##